tendermint/tendermint/docs/app-dev/indexing-transactions.md

 ## `match.events` keyword

 The query results in the height number(s) (or transaction hashes when querying transactions) which contain events whose attributes match the query conditions.
-However, there are two option to query the indexers.
+However, there are two options to query the indexers.
 To demonstrate the two modes, we reuse the two events where Bob and Tom send money to Alice and query the block indexer.
 We issue the following query:

 ```bash